University of Texas Law logo Update your account

 Toggle view Texas – 13.25 hrs | 2.25 hrs Ethics

-Legal Specialization(s): Expected for Criminal Law, Expected for Criminal Appellate Law
+Legal Specialization(s): Criminal Law, Criminal Appellate Law

 You may claim your credit online in Your Briefcase, and UT Law CLE will report credit on your behalf to the State Bar of Texas.
 A Certificate of Attendance will be provided in Your Briefcase for your records.
-The system reports Texas CLE credit every Monday.
-If you are claiming credit in the last week of your birth month, self-report your CLE credit directly to the State Bar of Texas at texasbar.com
+The system reports Texas CLE credit every Tuesday.
+If you are claiming credit in the last week of your birth month, self-report your CLE credit directly to the State Bar of Texas at texasbar.com, using the course number provided on your certificate of attendance.

 Toggle view California – 13.25 hrs | 2.25 hrs Ethics

-Toggle view Oklahoma – Expected – 16.00 hrs | 2.75 hrs Ethics
+Toggle view Oklahoma – 16.00 hrs | 2.50 hrs Ethics

-At the conference, you will need to sign in on the Record of Attendance form at the registration desk.
-You must claim your credit online in Your Briefcase, and will then be provided a Certificate of Attendance for your records.
+You must claim and certify your credit online in Your Briefcase, then you will then be provided a Certificate of Attendance for your records.
 UT Law CLE will report credit on your behalf to the Oklahoma Bar Association within 30 days after the conference.

 Toggle view Pennsylvania – 13.00 hrs | 2.00 hrs Ethics

 UT Law CLE is an approved provider of Pennsylvania credit, sponsor #236.
 You must claim your credit online in Your Briefcase, and will then be provided a Certificate of Attendance for your records.
-You may also be required to sign-in at the registration desk if you are attending in-person - please see staff onsite for more details.
-Attorney attendance will be reported to Pennsylvania within 2 weeks of the webcast conclusion.
+Attorney attendance will be reported to Pennsylvania within 2 weeks after credit is claimed and submit.
 Attorneys are not able to report this credit on their own, and UT Law CLE pays all associated fees for the credit hours.
-Contact Laura Tolin, ltolin@law.utexas.edu, if you have additional questions.
+Contact us at accreditation@utcle.org if you have additional questions.

 Toggle view Other States – 13.25 hrs | 2.25 hrs Ethics